oracle/graal/docs/reference-manual/native-image/JNI.md

   }
 }
 ```
-To activate the custom feature `--features=<fully qualified name of JNIRegistrationFeature class>` needs to be passed to native-image.
+To activate the custom feature, pass `--features=<fully qualified name of JNIRegistrationFeature class>` to the `native-image` builder.
 [Native Image Build Configuration](BuildConfiguration.md#embed-a-configuration-file) explains how this can be automated with a `native-image.properties` file in `META-INF/native-image`.

 ### java.lang.reflect Support